Online Kernel CUSUM for Change-Point Detection: Proposed Detection Procedure

-Compared to the Scan $B$ procedure, our proposed procedure offers improved performance by enhancing detection power under the same false alarm constraint, achieved by taking the maximum over detection statistics with different block sizes $B$.
+Compared to the Scan $B$-procedure, our proposed procedure offers improved performance by enhancing detection power under the same false alarm constraint, achieved by taking the maximum over detection statistics with different block sizes $B$.
 Since the change-point $\kappa$ is unknown, the maximum is likely to be achieved for the block size $B$ such that $[t-B+1, t]$ contains all post-change samples.
-In contrast, the Scan $B$ procedure employs a fixed post-change block size and may include some pre-change samples in the post-change sample block, which can diminish its detection power.
-Maximizing the utilization of a small post-change sample size is crucial in online change detection, as it aims to detect the change as soon as possible after it occurs.
+In contrast, the Scan $B$-procedure employs a fixed post-change block size and may include some pre-change samples in the post-change sample block, which can diminish its detection power.
+Maximizing the utilization of a small post-change sample size is crucial to detecting the change as soon as possible after it occurs.
 Moreover, our proposed detection statistic has a constant expected increment value, facilitating the derivation of the analytic EDD approximation.
 However, the Scan $B$ statistic includes varying post-change samples as it scans through the change-point over time, making it challenging to derive an analytic EDD approximation.

-Figure~\ref{fig:detect_stat_illus_more} provides numerical evidence supporting the advantages of our proposed online kernel CUSUM over the Scan $B$-procedure, in which the mean trajectories over 100 independent trials are plotted, and we highlight the mean $\pm$ standard deviation region.
+Figure~\ref{fig:detect_stat_illus_more} shows numerical evidence for the advantages of our proposed online kernel CUSUM over the Scan $B$-procedure, in which the mean trajectories over 100 independent trials are plotted; we highlight the mean $\pm$ standard deviation region.
 Detailed experimental settings can be found in Section~\ref{sec:numerical}.
-Our detection statistic has a larger slope right after the change-point than the Scan $B$-procedure, indicating better detection power.
-Additionally, both statistics stop increasing after $w=50$ steps from the change-point and plateau around similar values.
-This validates the necessity of choosing a large $w$ according to \eqref{eq:Bmax_choice} in our following EDD analysis to ensure the procedure stops with a moderate EDD.
+Our detection statistic has a larger slope after the change-point than the Scan $B$-procedure, indicating a quicker detection.
+Additionally, both statistics stop increasing after $w=50$ steps from the change-point and plateau around similar values, which validates the necessity of choosing a large $w$ according to \eqref{eq:Bmax_choice} in our following EDD analysis to ensure the procedure stops with a moderate EDD.